Non-governmental 457(b) rollover rules

 Figure 1 (Why employers offer non-governmental 457 plans)

 457 plans are often pitched with a figure similar to the one above.
-Note the “income replacement goal” is 80% in the figure.
+Note that the “income replacement goal” is 80% of the figure.
 Social security income is green, and qualified retirement benefits sit on top.
 As your current income increases, there is a larger and larger gap between replacement goals and your ability to put away money for retirement.

 In short, if you make more money during your career, they expect you will spend more money in retirement and thus have a need to fill that “gap.”